camunda/camunda-docs/docs/components/modeler/desktop-modeler/element-templates/defining-templates.md

 A property can depend on one or more conditions.
 If there are multiple conditions, they can be defined using `allMatch`.
 All of the conditions must be met for the property to be active.

-There are two possible comparison operators:
+There are three possible comparison operators:

 - `equals`: Checks if the value is equal to the value defined in the condition.
 - `oneOf`: Checks if the value is in the list of values defined in the condition.
+- `isActive`: Checks if the referenced property is currently active and not hidden by other conditions.

 ```json
 ...